-\textbf{Results Evaluation.} \zq{Table~\ref{tab:dos} displays the outcomes of our experiments, revealing that our attack is robust to transmission delays and effective for different Linux versions.} In particular, our attack exhibits low bandwidth consumption (\ie no more than 2.3 KB/s) and \zq{maintains an average execution time of 265.9 seconds.
-The empirical time cost distribution is shown in Figure~\ref{fig:dos}.} \zq{Our attack achieves a success rate of 82\% on average.
+\textbf{Results Evaluation.} Table~\ref{tab:dos} displays the outcomes of our experiments, revealing that our attack is effective for different Linux versions.
+In particular, our attack exhibits an average bandwidth consumption of 75.76 KB/s, while maintaining an average execution time of 18.78 seconds.
+The empirical time cost distribution is shown in Figure~\ref{fig:dos}.
+Our attack achieves a success rate of 84\% on average.
 For the unsuccessful attempts, the primary cause is wireless interference, leading to the attacker missing crucial encrypted frames belonging to the victim.
 These frames contain the server's responses to the probe packets.
-We will discuss wireless interference in depth in Sec~\ref{sec:7.1}.}
+We will discuss wireless interference in depth in Section~\ref{sec:discussion}.